alielw/APS-NGS-day1-PM/README.md

 Whilst IGV allows us to examine specific regions of the genome, it not easy to summarise this information across the genome.
 It is useful to measure the general performance of the aligner for a number of reasons including i) choosing the best performing aligner, ii) optimising mapping parameters, or iii) identifying a subset of high quality reads.
 There are a number of tools we can use to calculate quality statistics of mapping quality.

-* **Tophat Output**
+* **HISAT2 Output**

-Tophat produces an output log file (align_summary.txt) with various statistics including i) reads processed, ii) number of reads mapped iii) number of pairs mapped.
-Eg:
+HISAT2 produces various statistics including i) reads processed, ii) number of reads mapped iii) number of pairs mapped.
+This information will be saved in the `scriptname.sh.e.jobnumber` output file when you ran HISAT2 on SHARC.

-        Left reads:
-                Input     :  18214710
-                Mapped   :   7665434 (42.1% of input)
-                of these:    366828 (4.8%) have multiple alignments (4783 have >20)
-        Right reads:
-                Input     :  18214710
-                Mapped   :   7678151 (42.2% of input)
-                of these:    368728 (4.8%) have multiple alignments (4830 have >20)
-        42.1% overall read mapping rate.

-        Aligned pairs:   6851101
-        of these:        337896 (4.9%) have multiple alignments 27231 (0.4%) are discordant alignments
-        37.5% concordant pair alignment rate.
+## d.
+PRACTICAL ACTIVITY

+Open the `.e` output file for your first HISAT2 run and the `.e` output file from HISAT2 with `no-mixed`.
+How are they different?
+What are the consequence of specifying `no-mixed` for read mapping?

 * **BAM format**